dret/webconcepts/concepts/link-relation/authenticated-as.md

 ---

 [The "authenticated-as" link refers to a resource that describes the
-            effective authenticated user for a HTTP response.](http://tools.ietf.org/html/draft-pot-authentication-link#section-3 "Read documentation for Link Relation &#34;authenticated-as&#34;") (**[Internet Draft draft-pot-authentication-link: Link Relationship Types for Authentication](/specs/IETF/I-D/draft-pot-authentication-link "This specification defines a set of relationships that may be used to indicate where a user may authenticate, log out, register a new account or find out who is currently authenticated.")**)
+            effective authenticated user for a HTTP response.](http://tools.ietf.org/html/draft-pot-authentication-link#section-3 "Read documentation for Link Relation &#34;authenticated-as&#34;") (**[Internet Draft pot-authentication-link: Link Relationship Types for Authentication](/specs/IETF/I-D/pot-authentication-link "This specification defines a set of relationships that may be used to indicate where a user may authenticate, log out, register a new account or find out who is currently authenticated.")**)

 <br/>
 <hr/>